 The underserved groups have multiple social and economic needs, such as food and housing insecurity.
 Substance abuse is a significant problem in the service area.
+These social determinants of health will limit the benefits of much needed rheumatology and infusion services.
 Care coordination that assists with social needs will be a valuable enhancement to the project.